jimmyreno/jimmyreno.github.io/README.md

 https://jimmyreno.github.io/index.html

 Shows the distribution of results by time/gender.
-This chart also contains a sample filter that displays the results of my clubmates in Brothers Pearse A.C.
+This chart also contains a sample filter that displays the results of my club-mates in Brothers Pearse A.C.

 Also of note in this chart are the peaks at certain finsh times - these represent large packs of runners following the pace-makers in order to hit their target times.